Gun-wielding man shot by LAPD officers in Fairfax District: officials

 According to LAPD officials, responding officers located the armed suspect and confronted him.
 A short time later, the gun-wielding suspect fired at officers before he ran westbound on Beverly Blvd. as the officers returned gunfire.

-The suspect was detained nearby on Detroit Street where he was subsequently taken into custody.
+The suspect was detained nearby on the 300 block of Detroit Street where he was subsequently taken into custody.

 He was taken to a local hospital for his non-life-threatening injuries sustained in the shooting.